-The IRFA (International Fragrance Association), however, has published, in collaboration with various industry members, a list of ingredients frequently used in perfumes.
-Although not exhaustive, it gives a good idea of what is likely to be found in your fragrance cosmetics.
-Some ingredients are harmless, but it will be said that some of them listed are related to certain cancers, reproductive problems, allergies, and so on.
-For example, eugenyl methyl ether (methyleugenol), ethanolamines (MEA, DEA, TEA), formaldehyde and its derivatives (diazolidinyl urea), etc. Again, the problem is that we have no way of knowing if the product we use contains any!
+The IRFA (International Fragrance Association), however, has published, in collaboration with various members of the industry, a list of frequently used ingredients in perfumes.
+Although not exhaustive, it gives a good idea of what is likely to be in your scented cosmetics.
+Some ingredients are harmless, but it will be said that some of them are linked to certain cancers, reproductive problems, allergies, and so on.
+Examples include eugenyl methyl ether (methyleugenol), ethanolamines (MEA, DEA, TEA), formaldehyde and its derivatives (diazolidinyl urea), etc. Again, the problem is that we have no way of knowing if the product we use contains it!

 Besides this, several studies support the fact that fragrances are among the most important causes of skin sensitivity.
 Damage to it may not always be visible on the surface and not immediately.

 Attention also to essential oils!
-The fact that they are "natural" is very appealing, but many are listed as high sensitisers, just like synthetic perfumes.
-One example is the lemon essential oil (and those in the same family) that is in addition to being irritating is photosensitive.
+The fact that they are "natural" involves a lot, but many are listed as being great sensitizers, as well as synthetic fragrances.
+An example is the essential lemon oil (and those in the same family) that is in addition to being irritating and is photosensitive.

 Since I like to qualify things, I will not go away in fear by writing that I never use products containing fragrances, whatever their origin.
 But I can say that I make thoughtful choices.
 The products I use on a regular basis, morning and evening, do not contain any, except my soap for the body.
 I choose not to apply any fragrance on my face, but I allow myself to apply, on occasion, a scented hand cream.